ryman1/keeweb-wiki/FAQ.md

 A: No. It's not possible to decrypt it without access to kdbx.

 ### Update
-Q: How to use proxy server for this app?
+Q: How to use proxy server with this app?
 A: The app will use proxy settings from system-wide config.
 If you want to use custom setting for this app, start it with `--proxy-server` command-line switch.

 Q: Are desktop updates secure?